Health Science - Surgical Technology Specialist, A.S. (2161)

 64 credit hours

-Note: A student may declare the Health Science - Surgical Technology Specialist A.S. degree as his or her program of study at any time on TCC Passport or through the TCC Admissions and Enrollment Services office.
-However, the student is not officially admitted into the A.S. degree until the student is enrolled in or has completed the Surgical Technology Specialist Certificate (6355) program.
+Note: A student may declare the Health Science - Surgical Technology Specialist A.S. degree as his or her program of study at any time through the TCC Admissions and Enrollment Services office.
+However, the student is not officially admitted into the A.S. degree until the student is enrolled in or has completed the Surgical Technology Specialist Certificate (6355) .
 The student must contact the Division of Healthcare Professions to be officially admitted into the A.S. degree program.

 The Amy Lynette Bailey Surgical Technology program accepts students for each Fall and Spring semester.
 This is a limited-access program with a limited number of seats per class.